 Buyers don't see your defect rate, but they still see your Feedback rating and all four detailed seller ratings.

-A case closed without seller resolution occurs when eBay or PayPal are requested to review an eBay Money Back Guarantee or PayPal Buyer Protection case, and find the seller responsible.
-Cases closed without resolution will count as a transaction defect and also as an individual measure of seller performance.
+A case closed without seller resolution occurs when eBay or PayPal are asked to step in on an eBay Money Back Guarantee or PayPal Buyer Protection case, and find the seller responsible.
+Cases closed without seller resolution will count as a transaction defect and also as an individual measure of seller performance.

 If we close the case in favour of the seller or determine that no one is at fault, it won't count as a defect and won't count against your performance rating.